-AequitasJuris Law Firm have well Experienced Corporate Lawyers, India who are Specialized in Corporate and Commercial Laws.
+AequitasJuris Law LLP have well Experienced Corporate Lawyers, India who are Specialized in Corporate and Commercial Laws.
 The Corporate team employed at our end consists of experienced lawyers and advisers who collaborate their broad knowledge of Corporate Laws with various key sub-disciplines to provide better services.
 We Deal with every Issues and Disputes regarding the Corporate and Commercial Problems, and also we are into Disputes relates to internal management and all other incidental matters and litigation's related to the Companies registered under the companies Act & ETC. We offer effective services to our clients by combining broad knowledge of corporate law matters with experience.
-We solve all the Corporate Disputes and Commercial Issues all over the India.Our Law Firm consists of the top Most Senior and Specialized Corporate Lawyers.CONTACT AEQUITASJURIS LAW FIRM FOR LEGAL ASSISTNACE FROM AN EXPERT LAWER IN THE SUBJECT, WHO ALSO ASSIST IN FILING AND DEFENDING CASES BEFORE THE TRIBUNALS, HIGH COURT AND SUPREME COURT OF INDIA, FOR ANY OF THE FOLLOWING MATTERS:
+We solve all the Corporate Disputes and Commercial Issues all over the India.Our Law Firm consists of the top Most Senior and Specialized Corporate Lawyers.WHEN YOU NEED ANY LEGAL ASSISTANCE FOR PROTECTION OF YOUR RIGHTS AEQUITASJURIS LAW LLP IS HERE TO HELP.

 - Company Registration

 - Merger and amalgamation of company with foreign company

 - Petition for Winding up of registered and unregistered company